 With Trump soon to enter office and anticipated interest rate increases, you’ve probably heard that many things are about to change… including mortgage rates.
-Well, there’s still a way you can get the best mortgage rate in 2017!
+Well, there’s still a way you can get the ideal mortgage rate in 2017!
 There’s many different strategies and things to consider when buying a house is on the line.
 We have some tips listed for you below.

 Try an FHA Loan if you have imperfect credit